Steven Cree

-Steven Cree (born 29 February 1980) is a Scottish film, television and theatre actor.
+Steven Cree (born 1980) is a Scottish film, television and theatre actor.
 He is best known for his role as Ian Murray in the Starz television series Outlander.
 His other work includes the films Brave (2012), 300: Rise of an Empire (2014), Maleficent (2014), 51 Degrees North (2014), Churchill (2017), and the television series Lip Service.

-Early life
+Early life and education

-Cree was born on 29 February 1980 in Kilmarnock, East Ayrshire, Scotland, the son of a local kitchen and bathroom fitter.
-Upon completion of Secondary School, he attended Langside College in Glasgow for a year before applying, and being accepted to, the Royal Scottish Academy of Music and Drama (now known as the Royal Conservatoire of Scotland).
+Steven Cree was born in 1980 and grew up in Kilmarnock, East Ayrshire, Scotland.

+Upon completion of secondary school, he attended Langside College in Glasgow for a year before being accepted into the Royal Scottish Academy of Music and Drama (now known as the Royal Conservatoire of Scotland).
 At RSAMD, he was signed by a London talent agent and moved to the city after completing school.